middlebury/middlebury-script-lab/_sections/home.md

 ### When

-January 11&ndash;16, 2019
+January 17&ndash;22, 2020

 ### Where
-Idyllic Middlebury, Vermont, home to Middlebury College and the historic Bread Loaf campus
+Idyllic Middlebury, Vermont, home to Middlebury College.

 <div class="section-action">